GenericMappingTools/gmt/MAINTENANCE.md

 6. `docker.yml` (Build GMT on different Linux distros using dockers)

-  This workflow is run when pull requests are merged into the *master* branch.
-It downloads/installs dependencies, and configures and builds GMT on different Linux distributions using dockers.
+  This workflow is run when Pull Requests are merged into the *master* branch.
+It downloads/installs dependencies and configures and builds GMT on different Linux distributions using dockers.

 7. `docs.yml`  (Build documentation on Linux/macOS/Windows)

-  This workflow is run when pull requests are merged into the *master* branch, if the pull request involved changes to files in the `doc/`, `.github/workflows/`, and/or `ci/` directories.
+  This workflow is run when Pull Requests are merged into the *master* branch, if the Pull Request involved changes to files in the `doc/`, `.github/workflows/`, or `ci/` directories.

   The workflow also handles the documentation deployment: